sami-rahm/pongAI/README.md

 # pongAI
-currently unfinished, need to implement the training
+mostly working, could maybe be more efficient but faster to run as an executable need to add limits the angle at which the ball bounces